hashicorp/go-kms-wrapping/structwrapping/README.md

   change

 ## Usage
+Add struct tags that specify fields for wrapping.
+Wrapping tags must contain:
+* a field type of pt (plaintext) or ct (ciphertext)
+* a unique name that ties together a pair of pt and ct fields

 The best way to see how to use the package is via one of the tests for this package, reproduced below: